tenstorrent/tt-exalens/docs/ttlens-lib-tutorial.md

 - _tt_coordinate_: A module useful for advanced specification of device core coordinates.

 The command `context = init_ttlens()` initializes a new default TTLens context and establishes a connection to the device.
-Had we passed `<output-dir>` of a Buda run to this function, TTLens would have used that additional info to initialize a Buda context.

 The initialization step is done implicitly on the first call to a function that interacts with the device.
 The implicit initialization is always done with Limited local context.